Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 I was working at a construction site and was injured.
 Who can I sue?

-If you suffer injury at a construction site, discuss the potential defendants with your attorney.
-This potentially includes other subcontractors whose employees were negligent, the property owner or the manufacturer and distributors of defective equipment and tools.
-Each case varies and it is important to be thorough in your investigation.
+If you suffer an injury at a construction site, discuss the potential defendants with your attorney.
+These may include other subcontractors whose employees were negligent, the property owner, or the manufacturers and distributors of defective equipment and tools.
+Each case varies, and it is important to be thorough in your investigation.

 Credit Card Icon